Pay Transparency Laws by State: HR’s Latest Compliance Guide

 The state of Connecticut’s pay transparency requirements went into effect in 2021.
 It applies to all employers with one or more employees.

-As to applicants, the Connecticut law says employers have to provide the wage range for the position in question upon the applicant’s request or before an offer is made – whichever is earlier.
+The law also says employers must provide the wage range for the position upon an applicant’s request or before an offer is made – whichever is earlier.

-As far as employees, employers must tell employees the wage range for the employee’s position at the time of hire, when their position changes, or upon the employee’s request.
+Similarly, employers must tell employees the wage range for their position at the time of hire, when their position changes, or upon the employee’s request.

 Hawaii’s pay transparency requirements took effect at the start of 2024.